jacksontm9/DCPS-Performance-Metrics/DCPS Enrollment SQL.md

 1. Create education schema

-This is where you all of your tables for this project will be.
-A schema comes in handy when you're working with many tables like I did with this project.
+This will be where all of our tables for this project are contained.
+When dealing with many tables, a schema can be useful in keeping your tables organized.
 ```
 CREATE SCHEMA education;
 SET search_path = education;